Employee Benefits Packages and Perks in Wisconsin, WI

 Relevant Statistics

-• Over 90% of Wisconsin employers offer health insurance as part of their employee benefits packages.
+• Over 90% of employers offer healthcare as part of their staff incentives packages.

-• The average retirement contribution in Wisconsin employee benefits packages is 6% of the employee’s salary.
+• The average retirement contribution workplace provisions packages are 6% of the employee’s salary.

-• Approximately 80% of Wisconsin companies provide paid time off for vacations, sick leaves, and holidays.
+• Approximately 80% of companies provide paid time off for vacations, sick leaves, and holidays.

-• Around 70% of Wisconsin employers offer dental coverage to their employees.
+• Around 70% of employers offer dental coverage to their team members.

 General Facts

-• Wisconsin employee benefits packages typically include health insurance coverage.
+• Employee benefits packages typically include health insurance coverage.

-• Paid time off, including vacation and sick leave, is commonly offered as part of employee benefits packages in Wisconsin.
+• Paid time off, including vacation and sick leave, is commonly offered as part of staff incentives packages.

-• Many employers in Wisconsin provide retirement plans, such as 401(k) or pension options, to their employees.
+• Many employers provide retirement plans, such as 401(k) or pension options, to their workers.

-• Dental and vision insurance are often included in employee benefits packages in Wisconsin.
+• Dental and vision insurance are often included in workplace provisions packages in Wisconsin.

-• Some companies in Wisconsin offer additional perks, such as gym memberships or flexible work schedules, as part of their employee benefits packages.
+• Some companies offer additional perks, such as gym memberships or flexible work schedules, as part of their staff incentives packages.

 Summary